rvmey/triggercmdGOclient/README.md

-    --trigger value, -t value   Trigger name of the command you want to run --computer value, -c value  Name of the computer (leave blank for your default computer) --params value, -p value    Any parameters you want to add to the remote command --pair                      Login using a pair code
+    --trigger value, -t value   Trigger name of the command you want to run --computer value, -c value  Name of the computer (leave blank for your default computer) --params value, -p value    Any parameters you want to add to the remote command --panel value, -P value     Name of the panel you want to use --button value, -b value    Name of the panel button to "press" --list, -l                  List your commands
-    --list, -l                  List your commands
+    --listpanels, -L            List your panels
+    --pair                      Login using a pair code
     --help, -h                  show help
     --version, -v               print the version
 ```